Theobalds House

-Theobalds House (also known as Theobalds Palace) in the parish of Cheshunt in the English county of Hertfordshire, north of London, was a significant stately home and (later) royal palace of the 16th and early 17th centuries.
+Theobalds House, also known as Theobalds Palace, was a significant 16th-century stately home located in the parish of Cheshunt, Hertfordshire.

-Set in extensive parkland, it was a residence of statesmen Lord Burghley and his son, both leading royal advisers.
-It was a notable example of the Elizabethan prodigy house, and was the favourite residence of King James I, who died there.
+Set in extensive parkland, it was a residence of statesmen Lord Burghley and his son the Earl of Salisbury, both leading royal advisers.
+It was a notable example of the Elizabethan prodigy house.
+It became a royal palace in the seventeenth century when it was acquired by King James I, who died there in 1625.
 The palace was demolished as a result of the English Civil War.

-A new mansion known as The Cedars was built farther to the west in 1763: the house and park were then acquired and the house extended by millionaire brewers the Meux family.
-London's Temple Bar Gate was preserved and stood in the park from 1880 to 2003, when it was moved back to London.
-The mansion, which became Middlesex County Council Secondary School and then Theobalds Park College, is now part of a hotel and members club known as Birch; the house is a Grade II* listed building.
+A new mansion, Theobalds Park, was built on the estate in 1763, about a mile west of the palace: this Grade II* listed building now serves as a hotel.
+The site of the original sixteenth-century palace is now occupied by a public park, Cedars Park, in which some Grade II listed remnants of the palace can be seen.

 Early history

 The manor was originally called Cullynges, later Tongs (after William de Tongge), and since 1440, Thebaudes, Tibbolds, and finally Theobalds.
 The original manor house was surrounded by a moat.
 In 1563, it was bought by William Cecil, 1st Baron Burghley, senior councillor of Queen Elizabeth I. He entertained Elizabeth in this house on several occasions.